patrickbucher/docs/clean-agile/clean-agile.md

 Agile teams.

-It is also possible for a development team to internally make the transition to Agile while still conforming the the process imposed by middle management towards the outside.
+It is also possible for a development team to internally make the transition to Agile while still conforming to the process imposed by middle management towards the outside.
 Instead of arguing against writing analysis and design documents, those artifacts are just created during the first couple of sprints as a by-product of the code that already has been written.
 Analysis and design are done for every story, after all, especially in early stories.

 Even though this "faking it" can be considered dishonest, nobody will complain if it yields good results.
 The team just acts for the greater good of the